Structural properties of biclique graphs and the distance formula

 \section{Appendix}

 In this section we present a complete list of biclique graphs up to $6$ vertices.
-For those graphs that verify the necessary condition of biclique graphs, we check by the computer if they are biclique graphs using the characterization given in~\cite{GroshausSzwarcfiterJGT2010}.
+For those graphs that verify the necessary condition of biclique graphs, we have checked by the computer whether they are biclique graphs using the characterization given in~\cite{GroshausSzwarcfiterJGT2010}.